OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time.md

 ![Setup Wizard cloud](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Get-Started/img/setup-6-wizard-cloud.png)

 You've nearly finished now.
 Click the `Upgrade Firmware and Install Console` button to do just that.
-This will upgrade your Omega to the latest firmware and install the console for you.
+This will upgrade your Omega to the latest firmware and install the Console for you.

->If you don't want to install the console you can de-select the checkbox above.
+>If you don't want to install the Console you can de-select the checkbox above.
 You can always come back to the setup wizard to install the console afterwards.

 ![Setup Wizard downloading firmware](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Get-Started/img/setup-7-wizard-upgrade-button.png)